anveshpothula/rasa/docs/user-guide/installation.rst

     .. tab:: Windows

+        Recommended to open command prompt with admin priveleges in windows 10

         Create a new virtual environment by choosing a Python interpreter and making a ``.\venv`` directory to hold it:

         .. code-block:: bat